Bojan Šaranov: Ergotelis

 On 30 December 2014, Šaranov signed with Greek side Ergotelis.
 He saved a penalty from Alejandro Domínguez in a 0–3 away league loss against Olympiacos on 14 February 2015.
-Until the end of the 2014–15 Superleague Greece, Šaranov recorded 13 appearances, before leaving the club following their relegation from the top flight.
+Until the end of the 2014–15 Super League Greece, Šaranov recorded 13 appearances, before leaving the club following their relegation from the top flight.

 Partizan

 In the 2016 winter transfer window, Šaranov returned to Serbia and joined Partizan.
 He helped the side win the Serbian Cup in May 2016.
 On 31 August 2016, Šaranov terminated his contract with Partizan by mutual consent.

 Qarabağ

 Shortly after leaving Partizan, Šaranov joined Azerbaijani club Qarabağ.
 He mostly served as the team's third-choice goalkeeper behind Ibrahim Šehić and Şahruddin Məhəmmədəliyev in the 2016–17 season, as Qarabağ won the double.

 Later career

 In September 2017, Šaranov joined Serbian SuperLiga newcomers Zemun on a free transfer.
 He immediately established himself as a first team regular, collecting 12 league appearances in the first half of the 2017–18 season under manager Milan Milanović.
 In January of the following year, Šaranov switched to fellow SuperLiga club Radnički Niš.
 On 13 July 2018, he signed a year contract with Super League club Lamia for an undisclosed fee.
-On 28 February 2019, Šaranov saved the resulting spot-kick from Kostas Fortounis which was destined for his left corner, five minutes before the final whistle, sealing a shocking 1–0 away Greek Cup win against giants Olympiakos and advanced to the semi-finals of the Greek Cup 4–3 on aggregate.
+On 28 February 2019, Šaranov saved the resulting spot-kick from Kostas Fortounis which was destined for his left corner, five minutes before the final whistle, sealing a shocking 1–0 away Greek Football Cup win against giants Olympiacos and advanced to the semi-finals of the Greek Cup 4–3 on aggregate.